Flow-matic/Tic-Tac-Toe/README.md

     * Issue was fixed by adjusting the CSS file with different margin, padding and Central positions.

-  * JavaScript bug found? some lines of code seem to be longer than recommended by different browsers.
+  * JavaScript bug found some lines of code and they were seem to be longer than recommended by different browsers.

     * Fixed error by reducing the spacing between the code lines that were flagged up.

-  * JSHint had 36 warnings, By default, JSHint gives you warnings if you use new ES6 features that might not run on systems that don't support them. as of the image below shows.
+  * JSHint had 36 warnings, by default, JSHint gives you warnings if you use new ES6 features that might not run on systems that don't support them. as of the image below shows.

     * Bug was fixed by adding the following code to the top of the JS file.
 You can add a comment line like this at the top of your file: ((// jshint esversion: 6)).